AbdullahGhani1/learn-python/django/readme.md

 ### manage.py

 As mentioned above, the manage.py script can perform everything that the django-admin utility does.
 However, using manage.py is more straightforward, especially if you are required to work on a single project.
-If you have multiple projects, use django-adminand specify the settings.
+If you have multiple projects, use django-admin and specify the settings.
 The general usage of manage.py is as follows: python manage.py <command>
 Let's explore some of the required command options: